Tuesday, September 24, 2013

 Facts

-In 1937 Leonard helped found an old time music hall venue named the Players' Theatre in London; it closed in 2002.
-In 1984 Leonard was fined £75 for importuning men for immoral purposes in a public toilet.
+In 1937, Leonard helped found an old time music hall venue named the Players' Theatre in London; it closed in 2002.
+In 1984, Leonard was fined £75 for importuning men for immoral purposes in a public toilet at Notting Hill Gate tube station (his career never really recovered from this "scandal").
 His son was the late actor Robin Sachs (who appeared in Torchwood: Miracle Day in 2011), and he was married to actress Eleanor Summerfield.
-He and his wife were poles apart in their political support, so they agreed to differ.
-As a result, each election the windows on the left side of their home were adorned with Vote Labour posters and the right hand side with Vote Conservative.
+He and Eleanor were poles apart in their political opinions, but agreed to differ.
+As a result, for each election the windows on the left side of their home were adorned with Vote Labour posters and the right hand side with Vote Conservative.

 Doctor Who credits